Fariya Hassan

 Fariya Hassan is a Pakistani actress and model.
 She is known for her roles in dramas Muqaddas, Shanakht, Maikay Ki Yaad Na Aaye, Ahsas, Tere Bina and Raqs-e-Bismil.

 Early life

 Fariya was born on 17 December 1993 in Lahore, Pakistan.
 She completed her studies from University of Lahore.

 Career

-Fariya made her debut as an actress in 2014.
-She was noted for her roles in dramas Shanakht, Riffat Apa Ki Bahuein, Mol, Preet Na Kariyo Koi and Muqaddas.
+Fariya made her acting debut in 2014.
+She was noted for her roles in the dramas Shanakht, Riffat Apa Ki Bahuein, Mol, Preet Na Kariyo Koi and Muqaddas.
 Then she appeared in dramas Maikay Ki Yaad Na Aaye, Laikin, Main Kaisy Kahun, Kahan Tum Chalay Gye, Diyar-e-Dil and Dekho Chaand Aaya.
-In 2019 she appeared in movie Talash as Tania with Noaman Sami and Ahmed Zeb.
-Since then she appeared in dramas Maryam Periera, Bari Phuppo, Tere Bina, Ahsas, Beqadar and Raqs-e-Bismil.
+In 2019 she appeared in the movie Talash as Tania with Noaman Sami and Ahmed Zeb.
+Since then she has appeared in dramas Maryam Periera, Bari Phuppo, Tere Bina, Ahsas, Beqadar and Raqs-e-Bismil.